 Personal information: As defined in the Freedom of Information and Protection of Privacy Act (RSBC 1996, c.
 165).
 Personal information is recorded information about an identifiable individual other than contact information.

 Personal Information Bank (PIB): As defined in the Freedom of Information and Protection of Privacy Act a PIB is a collection of personal information that is organized or retrievable by the name of an individual or by an identifying number, symbol or other particular assigned to an individual.
 PIBs are flagged in Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS).

+Personal records: Records created and/or accumulated and used by an individual or family for personal and/or private purposes.
 Personal records are a type of non-government record.
-The retention and final disposition of personal records is not governed by the Document Disposal Act.
+The retention and final disposition of personal records is not governed by the Information Management Act.

 Primary: The basic building block of Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS).
 A primary relates to a function or subject.
 It consists of a 5-digit number and a descriptive title under which specific records may be classified and arranged.